Pyotr Ilyich Tchaikovsky: Opera composer

-Years of wandering

 Tchaikovsky remained abroad for a year after the disintegration of his marriage.
 During this time, he completed Eugene Onegin, orchestrated his Fourth Symphony, and composed the Violin Concerto.
 He returned briefly to the Moscow Conservatory in the autumn of 1879.
 For the next few years, assured of a regular income from von Meck, he traveled incessantly throughout Europe and rural Russia, mainly alone, and avoided social contact whenever possible.

-During this time, Tchaikovsky's foreign reputation grew and a positive reassessment of his music also took place in Russia, thanks in part to Russian novelist Fyodor Dostoevsky's call for "universal unity" with the West at the unveiling of the Pushkin Monument in Moscow in 1880.
+During this time, Tchaikovsky's foreign reputation grew and a positive reassessment of his music also took place in Russia, thanks in part to the novelist Fyodor Dostoevsky's call for "universal unity" with the West at the unveiling of the Pushkin Monument in Moscow in 1880.
 Before Dostoevsky's speech, Tchaikovsky's music had been considered "overly dependent on the West".
 As Dostoevsky's message spread throughout Russia, this stigma toward Tchaikovsky's music evaporated.
 The unprecedented acclaim for him even drew a cult following among the young intelligentsia of Saint Petersburg, including Alexandre Benois, Léon Bakst and Sergei Diaghilev.

 Two musical works from this period stand out.
 With the Cathedral of Christ the Saviour nearing completion in Moscow in 1880, the 25th anniversary of the coronation of Alexander II in 1881, and the 1882 Moscow Arts and Industry Exhibition in the planning stage, Nikolai Rubinstein suggested that Tchaikovsky compose a grand commemorative piece.
 Tchaikovsky agreed and finished it within six weeks.
 He wrote to Nadezhda von Meck that this piece, the 1812 Overture, would be "very loud and noisy, but I wrote it with no warm feeling of love, and therefore there will probably be no artistic merits in it".
-He also warned conductor Eduard Nápravník that "I shan't be at all surprised and offended if you find that it is in a style unsuitable for symphony concerts".
+He also warned the conductor Eduard Nápravník that "I shan't be at all surprised and offended if you find that it is in a style unsuitable for symphony concerts".
 Nevertheless, the overture became, for many, "the piece by Tchaikovsky they know best", particularly well-known for the use of cannon in the scores.

 On 23 March 1881, Nikolai Rubinstein died in Paris.
 That December, Tchaikovsky started work on his Piano Trio in A minor, "dedicated to the memory of a great artist".
 First performed privately at the Moscow Conservatory on the first anniversary of Rubinstein's death, the piece became extremely popular during the composer's lifetime; in November 1893, it would become Tchaikovsky's own elegy at memorial concerts in Moscow and St. Petersburg.